Alejogb1/job-board/blog-data/how-can-i-use-pytorch-models-with-the-deep-java-library.md

 id: "how-can-i-use-pytorch-models-with-the-deep-java-library"
 ---

-Alright, let's talk about integrating PyTorch models with the Deep Java Library (DJL).
+, let's talk about integrating PyTorch models with the Deep Java Library (DJL).
 I've spent a good chunk of my career navigating the intricacies of different machine learning frameworks, and getting these two to play nice is a common challenge.
 The core issue arises from the inherent differences in how models are defined and executed: PyTorch is Python-centric, leveraging its dynamic computational graphs, while DJL is a Java-based interface intended to be framework-agnostic.
 This requires a bridging mechanism, and thankfully, DJL is equipped to handle this reasonably well.

 First, let's address the fundamental approach.
-DJL doesn't directly *import* a PyTorch `.pt` or `.pth` file as-is.
-Instead, it leverages the concept of a *model zoo* and model *engines*.
+DJL doesn't directly _import_ a PyTorch `.pt` or `.pth` file as-is.
+Instead, it leverages the concept of a _model zoo_ and model _engines_.
 Essentially, a PyTorch model needs to be converted into an intermediate representation (often referred to as a 'trace') that DJL can understand.
 This generally involves exporting the model from PyTorch into either a `TorchScript` format or an `ONNX` format, both of which DJL can load. `TorchScript` is generally preferred if the model was originally trained using PyTorch since DJL can leverage the full capabilities of the PyTorch engine. `ONNX` serves as a good alternative if interoperability across different frameworks is desired and some capabilities are less crucial.

 Let's break this down with examples.
 For the purpose of these code examples, let’s assume we have a simple PyTorch model, `SimpleNet`, defined as follows (python code):